 A scientific forum and at the same time a high level dissemination of knowledge are represented since September 1990 by the "Kufstein Conferences" organized every second year (the first such conference was held at the castle of Kufstein) at which, in connection with selected topics or anniversaries, experts from the Carpathian Basin and Hungary deliver lectures.
 On each occasion, the material of the conferences is also published as a book.
-After a one-year forced interruption due to lack of financial support, the most recent conference was held for the fourth time in September 2003 in Felsőpulya (Oberpullendorf).
+The most recent conference was held for the fifth time in September 2004 in Felsőpulya (Oberpullendorf).